The Hunt For Community in the US: Bands and Hands — A Simultaneous Celebration of Boxing and Music

 “Because of the moshing, and just because it’s already punk and metal, the show’s already a place where people recreationally hit each other and boxing is the sport where we recreationally hit each other.
 So I was like, the two are just begging to go together, right?
 I mean, it would work with hip-hop, but I feel like the energy would go well with this style of music more.”

-The next upcoming show was Femme Fatale, a night where femme bands and boxers would have the night centered on them.
-It was a crazier spin on the whole event, making the day of the show even more unique, and more enjoyable.
-I asked about this next.
+The next upcoming show was Femme Fatale, a night where femme fronted bands and boxers would have the night centered on them.
+It was an interesting spin on the whole event.

 Day of The Show